 Advancement of data analytics has empowered businesses to fuse descriptive, prescriptive, and predictive analytics to map historical data with actual data and predict customer decisions and actions.
 Though in the evolutionary stage, predictive analytics is one of the much-awaited technological advancements which will enable businesses to predict their customer and make well-informed futuristic decisions.

-Customer Segmentation is completely revamped by big data.
+Market research and customer Segmentation is completely revamped by big data.
 Amazon, Walmart, and Time Warner are certain real-time paragons who have implemented customer segmentation successfully in the big data age.
 Considering emerging advancements in technology, businesses are looking forward to achieving more benefits of big data with customer segmentation in the forthcoming decade.